The Making of Gone With The Wind September 9, 2014–January 4, 2015

 Gone With The Wind screentests will be shown in the Ransom Center's first-floor theater at 1:30 p.m. and 3:30 p.m. on weekends, immediately following the public tour.

-The Ransom Center Galleries are closed the following holidays: Thanksgiving Day, Christmas Eve Day, Christmas Day, and New Year's Day.
+The Ransom Center Galleries are closed the following holidays: Thanksgiving Day, Christmas Eve Day, and Christmas Day.

 Austin Visitor Information